-Some of our favorite date nights happen outdoors thanks to Florida’s perfect weather.
+Some of our favorite date nights happen outdoors thanks to Florida’s perfect weather – albeit summer's oppressive heat may be an exception.
 There’s something particularly intimate about laying under the night sky with your loved one.
-We’ve compiled a list of the best spots for outdoor movies in Orlando so you and your date can enjoy the natural beauty of Florida’s warm nights throughout the entire year.
+We’ve compiled a list of the best spots for movies outside in Orlando so you and your date can enjoy the natural beauty of Florida’s warm nights throughout the entire year.

 Movie Mondays at À La Cart Orlando

 Every Monday, À La Cart Orlando hosts a free movie outdoor movie night.
 Movies vary from classics to romantic comedies and the Harry Potter series.
 Most showings begin at 7pm.
 We love this event because there’s a variety of food trucks on-site and a craft beer/wine bar inside.
 Plus, Á La Cart’s Monday Movies are free to attend.
 Just remember to bring blankets or chairs because seating is limited.

 Leu Gardens Movies Outside